 I have donated proceeds from the pattern to a couple of charity’s including sponsoring the Yarn Harlot’s participation in the 6 day Bike Rally in Aid of Toronto PWA and to the Cumbria Flood Recovery Fund via the Cumbria Community Foundation. to support those affected by Storm Desmond (here in Lancaster we only lost power for a couple of days but people in Cumbria lost so much more and faced an uncertain Christmas and many months to come as a result of the damage).

-I hope you continue to enjoy the pattern and like the new variations.
+The pattern is now laid out as a simple two fold leaflet – I hope you continue to enjoy the pattern and like the new variations.

 2017 update – fancy a bit more variety in your knits?

 I now have a christmas tree pattern to cosy your Ferrero Rocher of Lindt Lindors in.

 Also laid out as a bi-fold leaflet this pattern has two designs of tree as shown in the centre and to the left (the all white tree is the same pattern as the tree on the left but knitted entirely in eyelash yarn) which can be knitted late and seamed or in the round.

 This pattern is also available from Ravelry or Love Knitting for £3.00